caioprogrammer/caioprogrammer/README.md

 I'm a Web Developer, that been working as a Front-end developer since 2021

-I'm still in training, but I already have good knowledge in HTML, CSS and Javascript.
+I'm still in training, but I already have good knowledge in HTML, CSS, Javascript SCSS.
+BEMCSS, TrayCorp.

-I'm learning and working with Tray Corp, VTEX, and Wordpress
+I'm learning and working with VTEX, and Wordpress

 My next step is React.JS